 The controversial “right to be forgotten” will soon be the law of the EU land.
 For most companies, this is really a right of consumers to erase their data.
 Discussed in Article 17 of the proposed GDPR, it states that “the (…) controller shall have the obligation to erase personal data without undue delay, especially in relation to personal data which are collected when the data subject was a child, and the data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay”.

 I think that clearly spells out the right to erasure.

 What if the data controller gives the personal data to other third-parties, say a cloud-based service for storage or processing?
 The long arm of the EU regulations still apply: as data processors, the cloud service will also have to erase the personal data when asked to by the controller.

 Translation: the consumer or data subject can request to erase the data held by companies at any time.
 In the EU, the data belongs to the people!

 - U.S. Multinationals Need to Safeguard Data

-It’s worth reiterating Andy’s previous blog post where he urges large U.S. multinationals that collect data from EU citizens to implement data security policies as if those servers were in the EU.
+It’s worth reiterating Andy’s previous blog post where he urges large U.S. multinationals that collect data from someone in the EU to implement data security policies as if those servers were in the EU.